-Differences between weather station vegetation between ICB and SCB exist.
+Differences in weather station vegetation between ICB and SCB do exist.
 The SCB wetland site contains larger portion of conifer regeneration in comparison to ICB which is predominantly vegetated with tall grasses.
 The shrubland site in ICB prior to the Empire Fire in the fall of 2017 was comprised mostly of white-thorn (Ceanothus).
 The fire burned the shrub site at high severity, resulting in bare soils with little live vegetation for the following 2018 WY.
 In comparison, the SCB shrub site contains a dense growth of young conifers with a mix of ceanothus.
 Forest sites are similar in tree density, tree species, and slope for both ICB and SCB